hth313/OS4/doc/overview.rst

 together with application pages, it is kind of safe, but this of course depends on the memory system used.

-Implementing very non-standard bank switch, i.e. leaving secondary banks active while no in control is quite fragile due to the different memory systems.
+Implementing very non-standard bank switch, e.g. leaving secondary banks active while no in control is quite fragile due to the different memory systems.
 While you *may* get such setup to work in a given setup, it may fail when a user loads your module image to another